Renaissance Plan Update

 Community outreach efforts since September 2012 have included stakeholder interviews, a week-long “storefront studio,” online surveys and social media, marketing/advertising in print and broadcast media, presentations and workshops with the Fayetteville Planning Commission and multiple public workshops.

-Click here for a copy of the Draft Plan: Renaissance Plan Update DRAFT
+Click here for a copy of the Renaissance Plan: Renaissance Plan Update

 About the Downtown Renaissance Plan:

-Fayetteville is updating its Downtown "Renaissance Plan," establishing new goals and action items for the next 10 to 20 years.
-The current study will update the 2002 Renaissance Plan, a 10-year plan that has largely been implemented through streetscape improvements, the 300 Hay housing development, the Franklin Street parking deck and several other projects.
+Fayetteville has updated its Downtown “Renaissance Plan,” establishing new goals and action items for the next 10 to 20 years.
+The current study updated the 2002 Renaissance Plan, a 10-year plan that has largely been implemented through streetscape improvements, the 300 Hay housing development, the Franklin Street parking deck and several other projects.

 The downtown planning area extends approximately one mile in all directions from the Market House, encompassing 3,000 acres.
 Fayetteville State University is also within the planning area, as is a portion of the Cape Fear River, representing two very important components of the emerging downtown strategy.